 The European portfolio continued to achieve good returns, with a total unrealised value gain of £37.2 million in the year.
 This positive performance was offset in part by unrealised value losses of £8.0 million from investment in the India Fund.
-Full details are included in the Portfolio section.
+Full details are included on page 20.